5 Inference for simple linear regression

 • Conduct hypothesis tests using permutation

-• Describe how the Central Limit Theorem is applied to inference for the slope
+• Explain how the Central Limit Theorem is applied to inference for the model coefficient

-• Conduct statistical inference on the slope using mathematical models based on the Central Limit Theorem
+• Conduct statistical inference using mathematical models based on the Central Limit Theorem

 • Interpret results from statistical inference in the context of the data

-• Understand the connection between hypothesis tests and confidence intervals
+• Explain the connection between hypothesis tests and confidence intervals

 5.1 Introduction: Access to playgrounds

-One type of outdoor space the authors study in their report is playgrounds.
-The report describes playgrounds as one type of outdoor space that “bring children and adults together” () and a place that was important for distributing “fresh food and prepared meals to those in need, particularly school-aged children” () during the global COVID-19 pandemic.
+One type of outdoor space the authors study in the report is playgrounds.
+The report describes playgrounds as outdoor spaces that “bring children and adults together” () and a place that was important for distributing “fresh food and prepared meals to those in need, particularly school-aged children” () during the global COVID-19 pandemic.

-Given the impact of playgrounds for both children and adults in a community, we will focus on understanding variability in the access to playgrounds in this chapter.
+Given the impact of playgrounds for both children and adults in a community, we want to understand factors associated with variability in the access to playgrounds.
 In particular, we want to (1) investigate whether local government spending is useful in understanding variability in playground access, and if so, (2) quantify the true relationship between local government spending and playground access.

-The data in parks.csv includes information on 97 of the most populated cities in the United States (US) in the year 2020.
-The data were originally collected by the Trust for Public Land and was a featured as part of the TidyTuesday weekly data visualization challenge.
-The analysis in this chapter will focus on two variables:
+The data includes information on 97 of the most populated cities in the United States (US) in the year 2020.
+The data were originally collected by the Trust for Public Land and was a featured as part of the TidyTuesday weekly data visualization challenge in June 2021 ().
+The data are in parks.csv.
+The analysis in this chapter focuses on two variables:

-• per_capita_expend: Total amount the city spends per resident in 2020 (in US dollars).
-This is referred to as a city’s “per capita expenditure”.
+• per_capita_expend: Total amount the city government spent per resident in 2020 in US dollars (USD).
+This is a measure of how much a city invests in services and facilities for its residents.
+We refer to it as a city’s “per capita expenditure”.

 • playgrounds : Number of playgrounds per 10,000 residents in 2020

-Which of the following do you to be true about the relationship between per capita expenditure and the number of playgrounds per 10,000 residents?
+Which of the following do you think best describes the relationship between per_capita_expend and playgrounds?

 • The relationship is positive.